NanoComp/meep/doc/docs/Python_Tutorials/Ring_Resonator_in_Cylindrical_Coordinates.md

 The key thing is to set the `dimensions` parameter to `CYLINDRICAL`.
 This means that all vectors will represent ($r$,φ,$z$) coordinates instead of ($x$,$y$,$z$).
 The computational cell in the $r$ direction is of size `sr = r + w + pad + dpml`, and runs from `0` to `sr` (by default) rather than from `-sr/2` to `sr/2` as it would for any other dimension.
 Note that our $z$ size is 0 because it is in 2d.
 The φ size is also 0, corresponding to the continuous rotational symmetry.
 A finite φ size might correspond to discrete rotational symmetry, but this is not currently supported.

-In particular, in systems with continuous rotational symmetry, by an analogue of Bloch's theorem, the angular dependence of the fields can always be chosen in the form $\exp(i m \phi)$ for some integer $m$.
+In particular, in systems with continuous rotational symmetry, by an analogue of Bloch's theorem, the angular dependence of the fields can always be chosen in the form $\exp(i m φ)$ for some integer $m$.
 Meep uses this fact to treat the angular dependence analytically, with $m$ given by the input variable `m` which we'll set to a command-line argument that is 3 by default.

 ```py
 m = args.m